 Why Does the Spring Equinox Fall on Different Dates?

-If you thought that the Spring Equinox was only on March 21, you may be dating yourself.
+If you thought that the Spring Equinox only ever occurred on March 21, you may be dating yourself.

 Now the 21st is gone for the rest of our lives, unless you believe in reincarnation and want to check back in during the 22nd century.